TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin.rst

    Once the translations are approved on Crowdin by a proof reader, those are automatically exported and copied to the translation server `beta-translation.typo3.org`.

-   If interested in the technical details, take a look at the package XYZ TODO: Add link to repo.

 3. Import translations into TYPO3 installations

    The translations can be downloaded within a TYPO3 installation.